 What You’re REALLY Wearing

-Do you know what that top picture shows?
-It’s a photo of blue jeans through a magnifying glass.
+Do you know what that picture shows?
+It’s a photo of blue jeans (on the left) and a shirt through a magnifying glass.
 Jeans are woven, so some threads run up and down while others run side to side to hold them together.
-The bottom photo shows a T-shirt that’s knitted, so the threads link together in a chain.
+The shirt is knitted, so the threads link together in a chain.
 If you can find a magnifying glass, look at your clothes in a whole new way!

 Wee ones: If your jeans weave together white, blue and black threads, how many colors is that?